markjamesm/markjamesm.github.io/_posts/2021-01-14-handling-errors-fsharp-with-option-types.md

 header-img: "img/posts/fsharp/fsharp-og-logo.jpg"
 ---

 As I continue to study functional programming with F#, I've been learning to handle things (such as [thinking about state](/2021-01-11-transitioning-from-csharp-to-fsharp-rethinking-state/)) in a different way than I would in an object oriented programming language.
 In keeping with my recent learning F# article series, I've decided to discuss another element of the learning process which caused me significant confusion over the past few days - namely error handling in F#.

-Although the example I will beu using deals with opening a memory mapped file, it is applicable to any kind of setting where you might return either none or a value.
+Although the example I will be using deals with opening a memory mapped file, it is applicable to any kind of setting where you might return either none or a value.

 ## IO Handling in F#